Interior design trends take a more natural approach

 When formulating a design such as this one, it’s important to remember that as designers, we need to envisage what the client wants.
 At the same time, we need to use our expertise to implement what we know works and what will prove to last over the years, both in design and performance.
 In this case, even if our client decides to change other elements of their bathroom design in the future, we’re confident that the natural shower floor will stay.

-2. Tile Trends: Artisan styles make bold statements & bring nature indoors
+2. Tile trends: Artisan styles make bold statements & bring nature indoors

 Tile is always an interesting subject for interior designers, architects, and homeowners alike.
 The possibilities are endless, and yet choosing the perfect tile for a home can feel like one of the most challenging tasks when it comes to designing a home.